atozprogramming/atozprogramming.github.io/index.md

        * _**Player3**_ (Green) controls with the IJKL keys

        * _**Player4**_ (Yellow) is a computer, and thus has no keyboard controls.
+  * ##### Skins

-Before the game begins, there is a 3-ish second countdown.
-If you press any of your control keys (other than right) before the game begins, you can toggle your skin.
+One of the best features this game has to offer is that you can enable skins for your characters.
+Each Snake(Blue, Red, and Green) has their own unique skin that is exclusive only to them, encouraging play with different snakes between game rounds. in order to activate your skin, you must note that before the game begins, there is a 3-ish second countdown.
+If you press any of your control keys (other than your right key, be it the right arrow, "d", or "l") before the game begins, you can toggle your skin.
 The skins are different for each player, and do not alter gameplay.

 To restart the game, simply refresh the page.